 “For me at least, Facebook would have crossed a moral red line if it had, for example, intentionally sold the data of its users to Cambridge Analytica with the full knowledge that company would use the data subversively to influence a democratic election.
 Likewise, Facebook would have crossed a red line if it had intentionally assisted in the dissemination of hate speech in Myanmar.
 But the evidence indicates that Facebook did not intend for those things to occur on its platform.”

 Here is where the sudden appearance of intentions matters.
 What does it mean to say that Facebook has intentions?
 An answer would probably require us to reformulate the question.
 Should we be talking about Zuckerberg or Sandberg?
 The board?
-We don’t know what Facebook is—if it is the sort of thing that can have motivations.
+We don’t know what Facebook is—if it is the sort of thing that can have intentions.

 And wait.
 Even if we can determine Facebook’s intentions, is that what should matter most in determining duties?
 These are issues that call for nuance.